aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to PPS within C++ Applications" h2="Convert SVG to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate SVG to PPS conversion feature inside your C++ applications.
+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+PPS (PowerPoint Slide Show) is a Microsoft PowerPoint presentation file format that supports animation, slide transitions, custom shapes, and more.
+Converting SVG to PPS can help you to create presentations with interactive elements and animations.

+<h2>How Aspose.Total helps for svg to pps conversion</h2>

+Aspose.Total for C++ is a comprehensive package of all the C++ APIs offered by Aspose.
+It includes APIs for manipulating and converting various file formats, such as PDF, Word, Excel, PowerPoint, and more.
+With Aspose.Total for C++, you can easily export SVG to PPTX by using Aspose.PDF for C++ and then convert PPTX to PPS by using Aspose.Slides for C++.
+Both APIs come under Aspose.Total for C++ package.

+The process of converting SVG to PPS is simple and straightforward.
+First, you need to export SVG to PPTX by using Aspose.PDF for C++.
+This API provides a wide range of features for manipulating PDF documents, such as creating, editing, converting, and printing.
+It also supports converting SVG to PPTX.
+Once you have exported SVG to PPTX, you can then use Aspose.Slides for C++ to convert PPTX to PPS.
+This API provides a wide range of features for manipulating PowerPoint presentations, such as creating, editing, converting, and printing.
+It also supports converting PPTX to PPS.

-Are you a C++ developer looking to add to integrate SVG to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export SVG to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+By using Aspose.Total for C++, you can easily integrate SVG to PPS conversion feature inside your C++ applications.
+It is a comprehensive package of all the C++ APIs offered by Aspose, which makes it easy to export SVG to PPTX and then convert PPTX to PPS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}